lento-lang/Lento-CSharp/README.md

 **Get started** by pulling the main branch and start fiddling around.<br/>
 When you feel confident enough, take a look at the **[good first issues](https://github.com/Lento-lang/Lento/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)**.
+Any maybe your code will be used by thousands of developers around the world! 💪🎉🎊